SEO BLOG

 Successful blogging is about talking to strangers.
 You should make them feel like your friends though without feigning it.

-So let’s take a second look at the hierarchy:
+Therefore let’s take a second look at the hierarchy:

 2. friends – fellow bloggers I really appreciate visit me, I offer my best sweets and some refreshments